maximum-data-science/data-science-quiz/README.md

 # Data Science Quiz

-This website is meant as a quick test and as a preparation for data science interviews.
-The questions and answers can also be used with [Anki](https://ankiweb.net), an open source spaced repetition software.
+This website provides an online quiz as a preparation for data science interviews.
+The questions and answers can also be used with Anki, an open source spaced repetition software.

 The main functions are:
 - Creation of questions/answers with all files in the `_files` directory.
 Questions are recognized by top level section marks. (`#/<h1>`).
 An answer is everything after a question up to the next question.